 Bouillon Racine represents over 100 years of culinary history close to the Sorbonne University in the heart of the left bank.

 It was created in 1906 as a bouillon, the ancestors of Parisian brasseries serving food to working people.
 Its Art Nouveau setting made of carved wood, ceramics, mirrors and glass paintings, is one of the most beautiful in town.

 Now listed as an historical monument, Bouillon Racine offers an immersion in the Paris of the 1900s.
-Where food is concerned, the chef Alexandre Belthoise has selected a subtle blend of modern day and more traditional dishes.3 course menu at 33 euros for lunch and dinner.
+Where food is concerned, the chef Alexandre Belthoise has selected a subtle blend of modern day and more traditional dishes.
+Two course set menu at lunchtime during week for 19.5 euros.
+3 course menu at 35 euros for lunch and dinner.
+Lunch review.

 Boualem and Yakob just opened le Petit Plaisir restaurant in the left bank a few metro stops away from Montparnasse and Saint-Germain-des-Près.
 These very welcoming brothers perpetuate the tradition of affordable restaurants for locals.
 Good cuisine made from fresh products, good French wine, very affordable set menu at lunch time, Parisian atmosphere.